amgottlieb/OSIRIS_Imaging_DRP/README.md

     folder containing diagnostic files:
-        original images split into ccd1 and ccd2 for both the target and standard star CRmask images split into ccd1 and ccd2 for both the target and standard star skymap images split into ccd1 and ccd2 for both the target and standard star
+        original images split into ccd1 and ccd2 for both the target and standard star CRmask images split into ccd1 and ccd2 for both the target and standard star